- CS401 - Computer Architecture

 - CS409 - Ethical Hacking

-409-3 Ethical Hacking.
 This course will explore the various means that an intruder has available to gain access to computer resources.
 We will investigate weaknesses by discussing the theoretical background, and whenever possible, actually performing the attack.
 We will then discuss methods to prevent/reduce the vulnerabilities.
 This course is targeted specifically for Certified Ethical Hacking (CEH) exam candidates, matching the CEH exam objectives with the effective and popular Cert Guide method of study.
-Prerequisite: CS 202 or graduate standing.
+Prerequisite: CS 202 with a grade of C or better or graduate standing.

 - CS410 - Computer Security